ProductiveRage/Bridge.Immutable/README.md

 	// This is bad but will, unfortunately, compile this.CtorSet(_ => _.Id + 1, id);

-.. then you'll get a runtime exception.
+~~.. then you'll get a runtime exception.
 Likewise if the property that is specified does not have both a setter and a getter (a private getter and/or setter is fine but *no* getter/setter is a problem).
-If the getter or setter use one of Bridge's attributes that change the names of functions in the JavaScript then that too will result in a runtime exception (such as the [[Name]](http://bridge.net/kb/attribute-reference/#Name) or [[Template]](http://bridge.net/kb/attribute-reference/#Template) attributes).
+If the getter or setter use one of Bridge's attributes that change the names of functions in the JavaScript then that too will result in a runtime exception (such as the [[Name]](http://bridge.net/kb/attribute-reference/#Name) or [[Template]](http://bridge.net/kb/attribute-reference/#Template) attributes).~~

 The reason that I like immutability is that it gives me guarantees about data.
 And the reason that I like strongly-typed code is that I like to know sooner, rather than later, when code has been written that will try to break these sorts of guarantees.
-Having the compiler alert me to a broken rule is much preferable to a runtime exception - and these property identifiers only being validated at runtime is less-than-ideal in my eyes.
+Having the compiler alert me to a broken rule is much preferable to a runtime exception ~~- and these property identifiers only being validated at runtime is less-than-ideal in my eyes.
 I have great hope, however, that a  Roslyn-based Analyser will be able to ensure that things are written as expected *and pick up on it at compile-time, before the code is ever executed*.
-And that is my next step.
+And that is my next step.~~

+**Update:** This solution now comes with its own Roslyn-based Analysers (which are distributed with the NuGet package) that addresses this problem!
+The Analysers look at your source code that makes "CtorSet" or "With" calls and ensures that the property Identifier lambda meets the requirements.
+Now the following *will* get identified as an error -

+	// Identified as an error by the Analyser:
+	//
+	//   "CtorSet's propertyRetriever lambda must directly indicate an instance property with
+	//    a getter and a setter (which may be private)"
+	//
+	// The project will not build if you're using Visual Studio 2015
+	//
+	this.CtorSet(_ => _.Id + 1, id);

+Similarly, invalid "With" calls will prevent the build from completing -

+	// Error:
+	//
+	//   "With's propertyRetriever lambda must directly indicate an instance property with a
+	//    getter and a setter (which may be private)"
+	//
+	p = p.With(_ => _.ToString(), "value");

 ## Visual Studio Support
 The NuGet package build from this solution ([nuget.org/packages/ProductiveRage.Immutable](https://www.nuget.org/packages/ProductiveRage.Immutable)) will work in earlier versions of Visual Studio but in order to build the package from source you need Visual Studio 2015 Update 1.

-There are Analysers included in the solution (not documented here yet) that will require Visual Studio 15 to take advantage of when consuming the NuGet package (Update 1 is *not* required).
-Visual Studio 2013 will not be able to use the Analyser, of course, but the library itself will work.
+The Analysers included in the solution will require Visual Studio 15 to take advantage of them when consuming the NuGet package (Update 1 is *not* required).
+Visual Studio 2013 will not be able to use the Analysers, of course, but the library itself will work.